CheckPointSW/terraform-provider-checkpoint/website/docs/d/checkpoint_management_data_tacacs_group.html.markdown

 The following arguments are supported:

 * `name` - (Optional) Object name.
+* `uid` - (Optional) Object unique identifier.
-* `uid` - (Optional) Collection of tacacs servers identified by the name or UID.members blocks are documented below.
+* `members` - Collection of tacacs servers identified by the name or UID.members blocks are documented below.
 * `tags` - Collection of tag identifiers.tags blocks are documented below.
 * `color` - Color of the object.
 Should be one of existing colors.
 * `comments` - Comments string.